DANCING PANDAS

 Shakhi Zinda Necropolis and Summer Mosque in Samarkand

-Uzbekistan is a country that is easy to love.
-Between the stunning historical cities of Samarkand, Bukhera and Khiva, the rich and diverse culture, the unusual and colorful architecture, the warm and welcoming people and the cheap cost – what is there not to love?!
+To visit Uzbekistan is to fall in love.
+There are so many reasons to visit Uzbekistan: Between the stunning historical cities of Samarkand, Bukhera and Khiva, the rich and diverse culture, the unusual and colorful architecture, the warm and welcoming people and the cheap cost – what is there not to love?!

 It is very easy to train travel through all of the Stans.
 If you are already in the region, why not visit the Weirdest Country in the World – Turkmenistan as well?!

 Have you been to Uzbekistan or any of the other Stans?
-We would love to hear about your experiences.
+We would love to hear about your experiences in the comments below.

 Please follow and like us: